bvnguyen1/FetchRewardsChallenge/README.md

 STARTING NODE SERVER
-  - In the project folder, simple run <node Server.js> in Command Prompt or Terminal.
+  - In the project folder, simply run <node Server.js> in Command Prompt or Terminal.
   - ctrl + C to stop the server.

 SENDING HTTP REQUESTS (reference: https://docs.oracle.com/en/cloud/saas/marketing/eloqua-develop/Developers/GettingStarted/APIRequests/curl-formats.htm)
-  - Open another Command Prompt / Terminal to send HTTP request to the Node server.
+  - Open another Command Prompt / Terminal to send HTTP requests to the Node server.

   - To send request with new transaction to /add route, follow this syntax in Command Prompt / Terminal: